Wisconsin vs. Nebraska NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- Wisconsin's games this season have gone over 43.5 points three of 10 times.

-- Wisconsin and its opponents have gone over the current 42-point total in five of 10 games this season.
+- Nebraska's games have gone over 43.5 points in five of nine chances this season.

-- Saturday's total is 12.8 points lower than the two team's combined 54.8 points per game average.

-- These two squads combine to surrender 35.5 points per game, 6.5 fewer than this contest's over/under.
+- The two teams combine to average 54.8 points per game, 11.3 more than the over/under in this contest.

-- Badgers games this season feature an average total of 42.6 points, a number 0.6 points higher than Saturday's over/under.
+- The 35.5 combined points per game that these two squads have allowed this season are 8.0 fewer than the 43.5 over/under in this contest.

-- The 55.4 PPG average total in Cornhuskers games this season is 13.4 points more than this game's over/under.
+- The average total in Badgers games this season is 42.6, 0.9 points fewer than Saturday's over/under of 43.5 .

+- In 2021, games involving the Cornhuskers have averaged a total of 55.4 points, 11.9 more than the set total in this contest.

 Wisconsin Stats and Trends